GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	By default, false, do not remove remote branches.

 remote.NAME.remoteNameStyle
+:	Provides possibilities to influence the name of the target
-:	Slashes in the `${name}` placeholder are replaced with either
+	repository, e.g. by replacing slashes in the `${name}` placeholder.
-	dashes or underscores.

 	Github and Gitorious do not permit slashes "/" in repository names and changes this to dashes "-" at repository creation time.
-If set to "dash," this changes slashes to dashes in the repository name.
+If set to "dash", this changes slashes to dashes in the repository name.
 If set to "underscore", this changes slashes to underscores in the repository name.

+	Option "basenameOnly" makes `${name}` to be only the basename (the part after the last slash) of the repository path on the Gerrit server, e.g. `${name}` of `foo/bar/my-repo.git` would be `my-repo`.

-	By default, "slash," remote name will contain slashes as they do in Gerrit.
+	By default, "slash" remote name will contain slashes as they do in Gerrit.

 <a name="remote.NAME.projects">remote.NAME.projects</a>